JKT Announces Support From 15 more Elected Officials as Support Grows Statewide

 About Jonathan Kreiss-Tomkins

-Since leaving the legislature, he's seen what all Alaskans have witnessed: a distracted state government that is failing to solve Alaska’s biggest problems.
+Since leaving the legislature, he's seen what all Alaskans have witnessed: a distracted state government that is failing to solve Alaska’s big problems.
 Prices keep rising.
 Basic infrastructure is neglected.
 Schools struggle or close.
-That's why JKT is running for governor: to bring a new generation of leadership that makes our state affordable, stands up for education, and gives families a reason to stay — so that the next generation will also call Alaska home.

-To learn more about the campaign, visit jktforak.com.
+To learn more, visit jktforak.com.